quangis/transforge/README.md

         Any <= Int

-## TypeSchematic types and constraints
+## Schematic types and constraints

 Our types are *polymorphic* in that any type also represents its supertypes: the signature `Int ** Int` also applies to `UInt ** Int` or indeed to `Int **